Teachinghearts |

 (John 16: 13,14)

-He was present at creation.
+- Companion.
 His function on earth is to bring us back to a point

 where we can make a free informed decision about God.
 He leads us to truth.